 It is also critical to have a keen knowledge of your competition.
 You should consider how easy it might be to knock-off your product or service offering, or otherwise, move into your market.
 This is especially true if your competition is larger than you and the market opportunity is right.
 Competitors with deep pockets can be a startup killer.
 It is essential to understand how your business is realistically different.

 Keep in mind that, investors want to maximize their returns.
 If you’re targeting a market that has limited potential, there’s little chance you’ll be funded if the investor doesn’t see a market opportunity you may be missing.
-Invest the time to understand the true opportunity before seeking outside investment.
+Invest the time to understand the real opportunity before seeking outside investment.

 2. Live and breathe your numbers.